philknight93/Recipe-Site/_recipes/jam_cake_sue.md

 - 1 stick of butter, melted
 - 1 cup brown sugar
 - 2 cups confectioners sugar

-instructions:
+## Instructions
-- (??? where is the instruction for making the cake?)
+1. (??? where is the instruction for making the cake?)
-- To make icing: mix melted butter and sugar until sugar is well desolved
+2. To make icing - mix melted butter and sugar until sugar is well desolved
-- Boil the butter sugar mixture for 2 minutes
+3. Boil the butter sugar mixture for 2 minutes
-- Remove from heat.
+4. Remove from heat.
 Add milk.
 Return the mixture to boil
-- Remove from heat and let cool to lukewarm
+5. Remove from heat and let cool to lukewarm
-- Stir in confectioners sugar until smooth.
+6. Stir in confectioners sugar until smooth.
 If the icing is too thick, add some hot water to cut it down
----